Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Squarespace’s trial is the most conventional — you simply get 14 days to try the product out (with extensions available if you need more time to build your website).

-The Shopify free trial page
+Shopify 3-month trial page

 Wix gives you an entirely free plan to play with.
 It’s very basic, doesn’t let you sell anything and features prominent Wix ads — but it’s a good way to try the platform out.